Inspired by Our Land

 Speaking about the opportunity to exhibit at The Sill, Charlotte said: “I’m feeling excited, and a little nervous too, about sharing my work with the public for the first time, but I couldn’t have asked for a better response.

 “I was delighted when I was approached by the Sill.
 Exhibiting here has always been a dream of mine.
 Northumberland proves to be a constant source of inspiration for my work.
 I am influenced by the seasonal changes that constantly alter the landscape.
 To exhibit in the national park, and in the heart of a UNESCO World Heritage Site alongside other talented artists from the region is a wonderful opportunity for my work to reach a wider audience.”

-Full-time primary school teacher and photographer Kit Saddington who is also exhibiting as part of the ‘Inspired by Our Land’ exhibit commented: “There is so much to see in Northumberland, from landscapes and castles, to recognisable monuments or destinations such as Hadrian’s Wall and Sycamore Gap.
+Photographer Kit Saddington who is also exhibiting commented: “There is so much to see in Northumberland.
+From landscapes and castles, to recognisable monuments or destinations such as Hadrian’s Wall and Sycamore Gap.
 I always try to capture images in different lights, whether its early in the morning or late at night when you can take advantage of Northumberland’s incredible dark skies.
 It’s really important that we celebrate the rich tapestry of Northumberland National Park and exhibits such as ‘Inspired by Our Land’ are vital in supporting artists such as myself to pursue our passion for creative arts.”

 ‘Inspired by Our Land’ is a free public exhibition running from 7th November to 19th January 2020.
 All pieces in the exhibition are available to buy and it is open seven days a week from 10am to 4pm.

 Learn more about The Sill: National Landscape Discovery Centre by visiting https://www.thesill.org.uk/.